ccoutant/dwarf-locations/013-generalize-address-spaces.md

 except as a more compact way to encode a non-default address space address followed by dereferencing it.
-Therefore we propose renaming those operators to `DW_OP_aspace_deref*` to be consistent with the other operators which refer to address spaces and making the old `DW_OP_xderef` names aliases.
+Therefore we propose renaming those operators to `DW_OP_aspace_deref*` to be consistent with the other operators that refer to address spaces and making the old `DW_OP_xderef` names aliases.

 ### Scope of proposal